TimMouskhelichvili/personal/public/static/markdown/blog/typescript-typeof/en.md

 ## How to get the return type of a function?

-In TypeScript, you can get the return type of a function using the `ReturnType`, introduced in TypeScript v2.8. `ReturnType` will take a function type and return its return type.
+In TypeScript, you can get the return type of a function using the `ReturnType` predefined type, introduced in TypeScript v2.8. `ReturnType` will take a function type and return its return type.

 ```typescript
 const createPerson = () => ({